Antioch

-The city was also the main center of Hellenistic Judaism at the end of the Second Temple period.
-Antioch was part of the pentarchy and was called "the cradle of Christianity" as a result of its longevity and the pivotal role that it played in the emergence of early Christianity.
+The city was the main center of Hellenistic Judaism at the end of the Second Temple period.
+As one of the cities of the pentarchy, Antioch was called "the cradle of Christianity" as a result of its longevity and the pivotal role that it played in the emergence of early Christianity.
 The Christian New Testament asserts that the name "Christian" first emerged in Antioch.
 The city declined to relative insignificance during the Middle Ages due to warfare, repeated earthquakes, and a change in trade routes.
-The city still lends its name to Greek Orthodox Patriarchate of Antioch, one of the most important churches of the Levant and eastern Mediterranean.

-The city is sacred for Muslims who visit the Habib-i Najjar Mosque, the site containing the tomb of Habib the Carpenter, mentioned in Surah Yā-Sīn of the Koran.
+The city still lends its name to the Greek Orthodox Patriarchate of Antioch, one of the most important modern churches of the Levant and the eastern Mediterranean.
+The city also attracts Muslim pilgrims who visit the Habib-i Nejjar Mosque, which they believe to contain the tomb of Habib the Carpenter, mentioned in surah Yā-Sīn of the Quran.